 Does this strategy still work?

 Who needs to be involved who hasn’t been included?

 What’s happening in our environment now and how does this affect our activities?

 As the world and social attitudes change, your organization may need to shift to meet the moment.
 A good environmental scan will help to realign or identify areas that are ripe for change.
 In addition, listen to those outside of leadership and your workgroup through interviews and anonymous communications methods to help you stay abreast of sensitive issues that may have a significant bearing on strategy.

 Along with the DEI planning process, remember that reviewing and measuring where you are is a continuous process.
 Your DEI journey should never be one and done.
 Every organization and its stakeholders will continue to change; so should your plan.
 Prepare, plan, track, report, and then follow the process over and over again to ensure continued success.

-Find more DEI information on our Resources page.
+Find more DEI information in our Learning Center.

-Dawn Jones is the founder of Strategic Like a Boss, a strategy consultancy, and a contributor to the Nelson Get Work Blog and more.
+Dwan Jones is the founder of Strategic Like a Boss, a strategy consultancy, and a contributor to the Nelson Connects blog and more.
 Connect with her about DEI, strategic planning, and multicultural communications on LinkedIn.